Jarjis Danho: Ultimate Fighting Championship

 In 2015, Danho was asked to replace Konstantin Erokhin to face Daniel Omielańczuk on short notice at UFC Fight Night: Bisping vs. Leites on July 18, 2015.
 However, his then-current organization Desert Force didn't allow him to sign with the UFC.

 After his contract with Desert Force expired, Danho was able to sign with the UFC.
 The previously proposed matchup with Daniel Omielańczuk was rebooked to take place at UFC Fight Night: Silva vs. Bisping on February 27, 2016.
 He lost the bout via majority technical decision after being rendered unable to continue due to a groin punch.

 Danho then faced Christian Colombo at UFC Fight Night 93 on September 3, 2016.
 The bout was declared a majority draw.
 Colombo was deducted one point in the first round after kneeing the downed Danho.

 Danho was next scheduled to face Dmitry Poberezhets at UFC 211 on May 13, 2017.
 However, Danho pulled out of the fight citing an injury and was replaced by Chase Sherman.

 After almost three-year absence from the octagon, Danho was scheduled to face Greg Hardy at UFC Fight Night 162 on October 26, 2019.
 Again, Danho was forced to withdraw from the bout due to an injury and was replaced by Ben Sosoli.

 Danho was next scheduled to face Tai Tuivasa at UFC 251 but due to the COVID-19 pandemic, the event was moved to take place on June 6, 2020 in Abu Dhabi.
 Due to the change, the bout never took place.

 Over four years removed from his previous bout, Danho returned to the UFC to face Yorgan De Castro at UFC on ABC: Vettori vs. Holland on April 10, 2021.
 He won the fight via knockout in the first round.

+On October 10, 2024, after not competing for three years, it was reported that Danho was removed from the UFC roster.